 - Nanotoxicology studies

 A list of our recent publications is available and you can get in contact with any member of the group through our people page.

 If you are interested in joining the group, an up to date list of our vacancies can be found on the opportunities page.

 The group comprises over 20 researchers from all over the globe, researching nanomaterials for a vast range of applications, from mecahnical properties for industry to novel applications for photovoltaics and catalysis.

 You can find out more about our individual research interests on our members page.

 Find out what we've been up to in news.

 Where to find us

-The group is based in the Royal College of Science building on the South Kensington campus.
+The group is based in the Molecular Science Research Hub (MSRH) on the White City campus.
 See campuses and maps.